Emma-Lee-123/Mylist-Functions/README.md

 - **Deployment:** GitHub Actions to Azure

 ### Features
-- **Stop Suggestions API:** Returns autocomplete data for transit stop names
-- **Trip Lookup API:** Processes trip search queries using GTFS data
-- **Secure DB Access:** Uses Azure Managed Identity to connect to Azure SQL without storing credentials
-- **CORS-enabled:** Configured for integration with a separate frontend (e.g., Azure Static Web App)
+- **User Authentication:** Integrates with Azure Static Web Apps auth to secure endpoints and ensure each user can only access their own tasks
+- **Task Management:** Create, retrieve, update (mark complete), and delete tasks via HTTP-triggered APIs
+- **Serverless Hosting:** uns on Azure Functions for scalability, fast performance, and low maintenance overhead

 ### Configuration
 Environment variables include:
 - **SqlConnectionString:** connection string to Azure SQL
+- **CORS-enabled:** Configured for integration with a separate frontend (e.g., Azure Static Web App)

-### Deployment
+### Deployment(CI/CD Pipeline)
 This backend is deployed using GitHub Actions and integrated with:
 - **Azure Function App (Isolated .NET)**
 - **Azure SQL Database**